natalia-afanaseva/react-shop-app/README.md

 ## General info

-An app for purchasing cosmetics products with authorisation.
+An app for purchasing cosmetics products with mock authorisation.
 One can add products to the cart, proceed to checkout and check the order history.
-You can visit the website ... to check how it works.

 ## Technologies